AdaCore/learn/content/courses/intro-to-ada/chapters/more_about_types.rst

        --                                ^ Constraint required
     end Access_Types;

-In some cases, though, allocating just by specifiying the type is not ideal, so Ada also allows you to initialize along with the allocation.
+In some cases, though, allocating just by specifying the type is not ideal, so Ada also allows you to initialize along with the allocation.
 This is done via the qualified expression syntax: